 The Building Division reviews building plans and inspects all residential and commercial structures built or remodeled within the City.
 They also issue the following permits:

-- building (residential and non-residential),
+- New construction (residential and non-residential),

-- remodeling and additions,
+- Alterations and remodeling

-- trade, and
+- Deck and porch

 - Swimming pool/spa and barrier (public and private)